bateman/dblp-search-ext/PRIVACY.md

 When you copy a BibTeX entry, the extension fetches the public BibTeX record from dblp and writes it to your clipboard.
 When you download a BibTeX entry, the extension fetches the same public record from dblp and saves it as a `.bib` file to your device using the browser's download feature.
 Neither action sends data to the developer.

+The extension also adds right-click menu items (shown when text is selected) that open a dblp.org search or resolve a selected DOI by opening the corresponding `doi.org` page in a new browser tab.
+These open public pages and send no data to the developer.

 The extension uses only the permissions needed to provide these features.